Dimensional Crossover in a Quantum Gas of Light: Main Text

-The photon distribution in all three cases follows the Bose-Einstein distribution, the black markers {in Fig.~\ref{fig:Spec}A} indicate the expected photon distribution.
+Exemplary measured spectra are shown in Fig.~3{a} for three different aspect ratios, together with the {corresponding} raw spectra in Fig.~3b obtained by dispersing the cavity emission using a grating, which retains the mode profile along the x-direction.
+For {the} isotropic 2D harmonic oscillator potential {with $\Lambda=1$} {(top panel)}, one observes equidistantly spaced modes with a {frequency} spacing of \SI{0.223}{\tera \hertz}.
+In the raw spectra, {individual modes $(n_x,n_y)$ with $n_x+n_y=const$ spatially overlap, as harmonic oscillator modes with equal $n_x+n_y$ have the same energy.
+Correspondingly, the TEM00 mode can be distinguished from the group of modes TEM01 and TEM10, but the latter two overlap.
+This can be seen more clearly in a linear color scale (see Extended Data Fig. ), however there the thermal part is not visible any more.} For $\Lambda =5$, corresponding to an anisotropic 2D harmonic oscillator potential with $\omega_y = 5\omega_x$ (middle panel), one observes equidistantly spaced modes except for the few lowest modes due to slight distortions in the polymer structure.
+The mode degeneracy increases every 5th mode, as can be seen by the step-like increase in intensity at those modes.
+In the raw spectrum, this is reflected by the emergence of multiple parabolas corresponding to the different quantum numbers $n_y$ along the strongly confined $y$-direction.
+One correspondingly finds the emergence of the second dimension ($n_y=1$) around the 5th mode ($n_x=5$) along the relaxed $x$-direction.
+The potential with $\Lambda =22$ displays 1D harmonic oscillator modes {(bottom panel)} in the raw spectrum, with an energy spacing of \SI{0.37}{\tera \hertz}, {and} the integrated spectrum {correspondingly} shows discrete peaks with a degeneracy of one, see also Extended Data Fig.~3.
+This is characteristic for the absence of the second dimension in the recorded energy interval and which is confined by the trap for the strongly asymmetric harmonic oscillator potential, {demonstrating that a photon gas trapped in} this potential can be considered as being effectively 1D.
+The photon distribution in all three cases well follows the Bose-Einstein distribution, the black markers {in Fig.~3a} indicate the expected photon distribution when neglecting the width of the individual modes.
 The theory estimations were calculated using a Bose-Einstein distribution $g(E) \left(\text{e}^{(E-\mu ) / k_{B}T} -1\right)^{-1}$, with the degeneracy $g(E)$.
-We use the energies of a quantum harmonic oscillator spectrum, $E = \hbar (\omega_{x} n_x + \omega_{y} n_y+ (\omega_{x}+\omega_{y})/2) $.
-The trap frequencies $\omega_{x}$ and $\omega_{y}$ are extracted from the mean mode spacing from the measured spectra, and we truncate the theory spectra by excluding the energy levels which exceed the trap depth inferred from the measured spectrum, and the photon number at each mode is determined by calibrating the signal of the sCMOS camera.
-The experimental data well follow the theory expectations, apart from a slightly lower mode population for the 2D case, which we attribute to a mismatch in photon number between theory and experiment.
+We use the energies of a quantum harmonic oscillator spectrum, $E = \hbar \left[ \omega_{x} n_x + \omega_{y} n_y+ \frac{1}{2}(\omega_{x}+\omega_{y}) \right] $.
+The trap frequencies $\omega_{x}$ and $\omega_{y}$ are extracted from the mean mode spacing of the measured spectra, and we truncate the theory spectra by excluding the energy levels which exceed the trap depth inferred from the measured spectrum, and the photon number at each mode is determined by calibrating the signal of the sCMOS camera.
+The experimental data well follow the theory expectations, apart from a slightly lower mode population for the 2D case.
+When including the mode profile of individual modes the measured spectrum also in this case well follows expectation for a thermal distribution at 300\,K, see Extended Data Figs.~4 and 5 the Methods for details.